redfly-ai-org/redfly.ai/README.md

       - **Postgres** Support (Done ✔️)
       - **MongoDB** Support (Done ✔️, Dog food Mongo Caching for our core Infrastructure TBD ⏳)

-3. Generate strongly typed code that can talk to our backend to seamlessly retrieve data from the cache, using the database only as a failback mechanism (TBD ⌚).
+3. Generate strongly typed code based on your database schema that retrieves your data mostly from Redis, using the database only as a failback mechanism (TBD ⌚).
+   - Calls will be routed through our cloud services to provide an easy-to-use, fully automated, on-demand SaaS service that protects our IP.

 This code is not intended to be used as a best-practice implementation.
 It is focused on doing what it needs to do with minimal implementation time.

 We do all this setup work for our customers within our environment.
 This should let anyone get a taste of our technology without manual work on our part.